Nuo Ivy Liu

 email: ivliu@arcinstitute.org

-Before my Ph.D., I attended undergraduate at Harvey Mudd College, graduated with with a B.S. in Mathematical and Computational Biology with honors in Computer Science and Biology.
-My interest in computational biology first started during college when I had the fortune to conduct research with Professor Catherin McFadden on evolutionary relationships of corals and with Professors Ran Libeskind-Hadas and Jessica Yi-Chieh Wu on algorithmic development for phylogenetic tree reconciliations.
-To gain more experience on translational research, I participated in summer research at Baylor College of Medicine and Texas Children Hospital through the SMART program where I developed deep learning models for predicting epigenetic reprogramming events (supervised by Dr. Cristian Coarfa) and using linear programming to reconstruct transcriptional evolution of tumors (supervised by Dr. Pavel Sumazin).
+Before my Ph.D., I attended Harvey Mudd College, graduating with a B.S. in Mathematical and Computational Biology with honors in Computer Science and Biology.
+My interest in computational biology first started during college when I had the fortune to conduct research with Professor Catherine McFadden on evolutionary relationships of corals and with Professors Ran Libeskind-Hadas and Jessica Yi-Chieh Wu on algorithmic development for phylogenetic tree reconciliations.
+To gain more experience in translational research, I participated in summer research at Baylor College of Medicine and Texas Children’s Hospital through the SMART program, where I developed deep learning models for predicting epigenetic reprogramming events (supervised by Dr. Cristian Coarfa) and used linear programming to reconstruct transcriptional evolution of tumors (supervised by Dr. Pavel Sumazin).
 I was selected as a finalist for the Computing Research Association (CRA) undergraduate research award.